vinkla/hashids/README.md

 # hashids

 A small PHP class to generate YouTube-like hashes from one or many numbers.
-Use **hashids** when you do not want to expose your database ids to the user.
+Use hashids when you do not want to expose your database ids to the user.

 [http://www.hashids.org/php/](http://www.hashids.org/php/)

 ## What is it?

-**hashids** creates short, unique, decryptable hashes from unsigned integers.
+hashids (Hash ID's) creates short, unique, decryptable hashes from unsigned integers.

 It was designed for websites to use in URL shortening, tracking stuff, or making pages private (or at least unguessable).